-Figure 6-1 shows a taxonomy of different light communication approaches.
-Free-space optical (FSO) is point-to-point long range optical wireless communications with target data rates of tens of Gbps primarily using laser diodes and coherent transmission.
+Figure 6-1 A taxonomy of emerging light communication technologies tens of Gbps primarily using laser diodes and coherent transmission.
 Visible light communication (VLC) has been used in the context of line-of-sight high-speed point-to-point communication, primarily using LEDs in conjunction with IM/DD.
 VLC systems are usually designed for ranges less than 100 m, as well as for bi-directional communication.
 Optical camera communication (OCC) in contrast is simplex communication using embedded CMOS camera sensors as data detectors.
-Due to the use of CMOS sensors, the achievable data Page 92 rates are well below 1 Mbps.
+Due to the use of CMOS sensors, the achievable data rates are well below 1 Mbps.
 OCC is primarily used for indoor navigation, asset tracking and positioning.
 These applications assume some user mobility.